Ouida Clinical Scholars Award

 Learn more about the 2024 Ouida Award recipient, Cecilia Martiniez-Torteya, Ph.D.

-The award is open to U-M researchers at every level, including trainee, in any school, department or business unit at U-M. Nominees must be conducting research that is related to childhood anxiety and/or depression or clearly connected to these issues through their scientific focus.
+The award is open to U-M researchers at all levels, including trainees, from any school, department, or business unit at U-M. Nominees must be conducting research that is related to childhood anxiety and/or depression, or clearly connected to these issues through their scientific focus.

 Mentors, colleagues, or co-investigators may submit nominations, or candidates may self-nominate.
 The application should include the following:

-The Ouida Clinical Scholar Award will be presented during the Department of Psychiatry Grand Rounds on Wednesday, October 8th, 2025, as part of the annual Ouida Lecture.
-You are encouraged to attend this event in-person at the Rachel Upjohn Building in Ann Arbor.
+The Ouida Clinical Scholar Award will be presented during the Department of Psychiatry Grand Rounds on Wednesday, October 8, 2025, as part of the annual Ouida Lecture.
+You are encouraged to attend this event at the Rachel Upjohn Building in Ann Arbor.

 Within one month of receiving the award, you will be required to submit a project proposal of no more than three pages, which includes: